tbrowder/Text-Utils/README.md

 $line = strip-comment $line;
 say $line; # OUTPUT: « some  text ␤»
 ```

 If you want to be fancier, return the stripped line and its comment,
-bit normalized (trimmed of leading and trailing spaces, contiguous
+with both strings normalized (trimmed of leading and trailing spaces,
-spaces collapsed to one):
+contiguous spaces collapsed to one):

 ```raku
 # define your own comment character(s)